Coronavirus digest: Germany announces new travel warnings for European regions | DW | 10.09.2020

 Read more: Severe brain damage possible even with mild symptoms

-India saw another record daily increase in cases, reporting 95,735 new infections within 24 hours.
+India has seen another record daily increase in cases, reporting 95,735 new infections within 24 hours.
 According to the Health Ministry, the number of people known to have infections is now at 4,465,863.
 India also reported 1,172 new deaths, bringing the total number of fatalities to 75,062.

 Some experts have warned that India's outbreak is entering a more dangerous phase as the virus leaves the cities and spreads to smaller towns and villages.

-The supplementary budget, the fourth of its kind this year, comes on top of 277 trillion won of stimulus pledged so far to prevent a steep economic downturn.
+The supplementary budget, the fourth of its kind this year, comes on top of 277 trillion won in stimulus pledged so far to prevent a steep economic downturn.

-The Japanese Sumo Association (JSA) said that 19 wrestlers have tested positive for coronavirus, just days before the next major tournament is due to start.
+The Japanese Sumo Association (JSA) has said that 19 of its wrestlers have tested positive for coronavirus, just days before the next major tournament is due to start.

 The JSA added that 12 of those infected had been hospitalized but with only mild symptoms.
 It made no mention of any plans to cancel the tournament.